 - Do vehicle trips and VMT decrease over time in those who live within 1 mile of LRT stations, compared to those who have less access to LRT?

 - How do transit and COVID-19 perceptions and infection/vaccination status relate to LRT use?

 - Does household income, race/ethnicity, sex, children in household, neighborhood environments (i.e., walkability), and distance to LRT modify observed changes in multiple outcomes?

 - Provide practitioners in multiple sectors, government agencies, employers, and public health decision makers with evidence of the impact of transit investments in their communities.

 Health & wellbeing: Physical activity (total and MVPA minutes/day), depressive symptoms, perceived quality of life, stress, and BMI measured across income, sex, and racial/ethnic groups

 Other: Vehicle miles traveled, household expenditures, transportation costs

-The researchers will assess longitudinal changes in outcomes at 3 measurement time points, with 2 years of follow up.
+The project team will assess longitudinal changes in outcomes at 3 measurement time points, with 2 years of follow up.
 They are recruiting an equal number of participants from areas nearby transit stops (within 1 mile) that connect to the new LRT line and further from transit stops (3+ miles) to compare outcomes between these groups.
-They investigators are using multilevel mixed effects linear (for continuous outcomes) or multinomial logistic (for categorical outcomes) regression models.
+The investigators are using multilevel mixed effects linear (for continuous outcomes) or multinomial logistic (for categorical outcomes) regression models.
 Physical Activity (PA) will be measured using Actigraph accelerometers.
 PA disparities reduction will be assessed based on the percentage of participants who meet PA guidelines of 150 minutes of MVPA per week.
 GPS devices will be used to determine PA location and trip/commute mode.
-Additionally, the researcher will estimate the proportion of household income expended on transportation costs, which will serve as an equity measure.
+Additionally, the proportion of household income expended on transportation costs will be estimated, which will serve as an equity measure.